dsccovenantuniversity/learning-project-guide/README.md

 - And add your name to [this file](README.md) in the section below (There's no need for a folder since we're all working on the same file)

-- Open a [pull request](https://github.com/dsccovenantuniversity/learning-project-guide/compare) so we can get your work merged! (don't forget to compare across forks)
+- Open a [pull request](https://github.com/dsccovenantuniversity/learning-project-guide/compare) so we can get your work merged! (don't forget to compare across forks!)

 - You're now one of us, complete with your name recorded 😊😀